1. About ICC

 3. Nature of information collected

 In order to receive ICC newsletters or information about ICC products and services, to contact ICC for any questions or comments, to request ICC products and services, or to register for ICC events and trainings, you may choose to provide some personal information.
-The categories of personal information that ICC may collect for the processing purposes described hereto are: family name, first name, organization, job title, activity, main area of interest, country of residence, and email address.
+The categories of personal information that ICC may collect for the processing purposes described hereto are: family name, first name, organization, job title, activity, main area of interest, country of residence, email address and mobile phone number.

 4. Purposes of Data Processing